DelyanNikolov/GardeningCareServicesApp/README.md

 ### 3. Service provider users
 - All anonymous user permissions.
 - Can Edit/Delete their profile in the app.
-- Can Add/Edit/Delete their services trough their profile page.
+- Can Add/Edit/Delete their services in their profile page.
 - They can not comment or rate gardening services.

 ### 4. Moderators  (users with the moderator permissions )